 While settings in AD provide flexibility for IT administrators, they also increase risk.
 Plain text passwords are weak passwords and can be exposed within Active Directory, which represents a major vulnerability.
 Older encryption settings and default passwords can easily be left in place.

-Proactive and ongoing management is essential to maintaining the security of Active Directory accounts and passwords.
+Proactive and ongoing enterprise password management is essential to maintaining the security of Active Directory accounts and passwords.
 You can use the results of this Weak Password Finder Tool to identify weak passwords, and therefore areas of highest risk so that you can prioritize your security updates.
 The associated file shows additional detail for specific user accounts and computers that require immediate attention.